thenadz/document-gallery/README.txt

 *Note: this will use the `description` field, **not** the `caption`.
 Be careful when entering your document data.*

+**Fancy** *(New in Version 2.0)*

+If `true`, we will try to generate a thumbnail for each document in the gallery.
+The success in generating thumbs will depend mostly on what your server supports.
+To fine-tune how thumbnails are generated, visit `Settings -> Document Gallery` in your site's dashboard.

+*NOTE: By default, the most universally-supported option for generating thumbnails, [Google Drive Viewer](https://docs.google.com/viewer) is disabled by default in order to protect your privacy, since using it requires sending your documents to Google's servers.
+If you're not working with confidential documents, you are encouraged to enable this for optimum performance.*

 **Order Option**

 This option works alongside the `orderby` option to determine whether the